Connect with PAPD!

 The Palo Alto Police Department believes strongly in transparency.
-It’s our goal to give you as many choices as possible to deliver news and critical public safety updates to you in the method you prefer.
-We publish identical press releases, traffic advisories, and urgent updates on multiple platforms.
+It’s our goal to give you as many choices as possible for you to receive our news and critical public safety updates in the method you prefer.
+We publish identical press releases, traffic advisories, and urgent updates on Nextdoor, Twitter, and Nixle.
 Please choose the ones that work for you and connect with us today!